Benchling-Open-Source/allotropy/CONTRIBUTING.md

 * `chore`: A change to internal systems (e.g. build, ci, dependencies) that does not affect tests

 Rules of thumb:
-* Changes that affect existing test cases or adds new tests with new features, it should almost certainly have a `feat` or `fix` prefix.
+* Changes that affect existing test cases or add new parser tests should almost certainly have a `feat` or `fix` prefix.
 * Changes that add a new parser should use the `feat` prefix, (e.g. `feat: ThermoSkanIt - initial implementation`).
 * Major refactors that are likely to affect other developers should have a `refactor` prefix, small refactors can use `chore`.
 * Removal of functionality must first be deprecated in a PR with the `deprecate` prefix.